Effect of dissipative environment on collapses and revivals of a nonlinear quantum oscillator: Results and discussion

-To begin with we start with a coherent state wavepacket and study its behavior in the presence of nonlinearity and for different values of the dissipation parameter as was done for the case of Kerr nonlinearity.
-Figures~\ref{fig-4} (a),(b), (c) and (d) show the super-revival pattern of coherent wave packet amplitude $\langle a\rangle$ for $\gamma=0,0.0004, 0.0004,$ and $0.004$, respectively.
+To begin with we start with a coherent state wave packet and study its behavior in the presence of non-linearity and for different values of the dissipation parameter as was done for the case of Kerr non-linearity.
+Figures~\ref{fig-4} (a),(b), (c) and (d) show the super-revival pattern of coherent wave packet amplitude $\langle a\rangle$ for $\gamma=0,0.00001, 0.0001,$ and $0.001$ a.u., respectively.
 The super-revival pattern is evident in these figures.
 Here the super-revival time $T_{\rm sr}$ is independent of the principle quantum number $n$ (Equation~(\ref{tsr})) similar to the case studied in the previous section where the revival time was independent of $n$.
 Within one super revival time some full revivals and some partial revivals come into the picture.
-The revival of the state occurs at the super revival time which is longer time scale compared to the revival time.
-For the sake of comparison with the previous section we further study the effect of strength of nonlinearity in the system given by the parameter value $b_2$.
-From fig.~\ref{fig-5}, one can conclude that for a medium with nonlinear term proportional to $(a^{\dag}a)^3$ revivals are present up to a certain value of nonlinearity beyond which the pattern becomes irregular.
+The revival of the state occurs at the super revival time which is a longer time scale compared to the revival time.
+For the sake of comparison with the previous section we further study the effect of strength of non-linearity in the system given by the parameter value $b_2$.
+From fig.~\ref{fig-5}, one can conclude that for a medium with non-linear term proportional to $(a^{\dag}a)^3$ revivals are present up to a certain value of non-linearity beyond which the pattern becomes irregular.
 For values of $b_2$ (figs.~\ref{fig-5}(b) \& (c)) the revivals are present.
-For $b_2$ values greater then 0.6 the revivals are irregular.
-For strong nonlinearity $b_2=10$, the revivals are not only irregular but also almost stop appearing, this is depicted in fig.~\ref{fig-5}(d).
+For $b_2$ values greater then $0.01$ the revivals are irregular.
+For strong non-linearity $b_2=2.0$ a.u., the revivals are not only irregular but also almost stop appearing, which is depicted in Fig.~\ref{fig-5}(d).
 As we discussed for the earlier case we have the notions of $b_{\rm onset}$ and $b_{\rm offset}$ here too.
-Figure~\ref{fig-5}(a) $(b_2=0.00004)$ pertains to a value of nonlinearity below $b_{\rm onset}$.
-In this case too as scan through different value of $b_2$ we find that $b_{\rm onset}=0.0004$ and $b_{\rm offset}=0.06$ approximatley.
+Figure~\ref{fig-5}(a) $(b_2=0.0000002)$ a.u. pertains to a value of non-linearity below $b_{\rm onset}$.
+In this case too, from a scan through different values of $b_2$ we find that $b_{\rm onset}=0.000002$ a.u. and $b_{\rm offset}=0.01$ a.u. approximately.